rastri-dey/Data-Structures-and-Algorithms/README.md

 # Data Structures & Algorithms
 This is my page for solutions to Leetcode problems in C++.
-It covers the usage of Trees, Graphs, Binary Search, Dynamic Programming etc. The table below illustartes the code details further.
+It covers the usage of various data structures & algorithms.
+I upload new solutions to coding problems (almost) daily.
+The table below illustartes the code details further.

 | # | Problem | My Solution | Time | Space | Diffculty | Strategy | Notes |
 | --- | --- | --- | --- | --- | --- | --- | --- |